iakshatjain/Razorpay-Clone/README.md

 Run the Development Server:
 npm run start

-Open your web browser and navigate to http://localhost:3000 to view the Razorpay clone.
+Open your web browser and navigate to local host to view the Razorpay clone.